 5. Use a lightweight theme like Hello Elementor

-6. Keep your number of plugins to a minimum and do research on every plugin to make sure that it won’t have a significant impact on site speed.
+6. Keep your number of plugins to a minimum and do research on every plugin to make sure that it won’t have a negative impact on site speed.

 At Azuro Digital, we create award-winning websites that drive revenue.
 Get a proposal today 🚀